chrmrtns/puzzlesync/README.md

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/pressml` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/puzzlesync` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings->PressML screen to configure the plugin.
+3. Use the Settings->PuzzleSync screen to configure the plugin.

 == Frequently Asked Questions ==

 = How do I add translations for my content? =

-Navigate to your post/page editor and use the PressML meta box to set up translation relationships and hreflang attributes.
+Navigate to your post/page editor and use the PuzzleSync meta box to set up translation relationships and hreflang attributes.

 = Can I add more languages? =